skue/SKUTouchPresenter/README.markdown

 # SGTouchPresenter

 This class will show a large dot wherever the screen is touched.
-It is primarily designed for doing presentations with a mirrored iOS device (iPhone 4S or iPad 2), so the audience can follow the presenter's touches.
+The color is customizable.
+This is primarily designed for doing presentations with a mirrored iOS device (iPhone 4S or iPad 2), so the audience can follow the presenter's touches.

 ![Sample screenshot](https://raw.github.com/skue/SGTouchPresenter/master/SampleApplication/Screenshot.png)